xitop/edzed/docs/blocks.rst

          mandatory for the given block.
       3. *initdef* is the default value just for the case the regular initialization fails.
-In this case is the argument still optional, but highly recommended for the given block.
+In this case is the argument optional, but highly recommended for the given block.

       If accepted, the *initdef* value is saved as an attribute.

   - Enabling persistent state:
-      Several blocks support persistent state, i.e.
-      their internal state is saved (most likely to a file) when the application stops and is restored on next start.
+      Persistent state means that the internal state is saved (most likely to a file) when the application stops and is restored on the next start.

-      This feature is controlled by two boolean flags:
+      If a block supports this feature, it is controlled by these
+      parameters:

-      - *persistent*
+      - *persistent*:
           Enable the persistent state.
 Default is ``False``.

       - *sync_state*:
           Save the state also after each event.
 Default is ``True``.

+      - *expiration*:
+          Expiration time measured since the program stop.
+An expired state is disregarded.
+Expiration value can be ``None``, number of seconds, or
+          a :ref:`string with time units<Time intervals with units>`.

+          The *expiration* value defaults to ``None`` which means that the saved state never expires.

+          .. versionadded:: 21.2.20

       The :ref:`persistent data storage<Storage for persistent state>` must be provided by the circuit.